 And then there was the hardware itself.

-I spent about 4 hours boiling, scrubbing, and polishing the hardware to clean off all the layers of stain and shellac and polyurethane, which is totally reasonable if you love the hardware and are restoring a house to be your forever house.
+I spent about 4 hours boiling, scrubbing, and polishing the hardware to clean off all the layers of stain and shellac and polyurethane (a process that I’ve talked about before), which is totally reasonable if you love the hardware and are restoring a house to be your forever house.

 But, I am…neutral toward this hardware.
 I don’t hate it.
 It looks nice now that it’s all cleaned up.
 I wouldn’t choose it if I were buying new hardware.
 I wouldn’t keep it if I were going to live in this house forever, not when these are an option: